Ultrasound

 How to prepare for an ultrasound exam

-Your doctor or nurse will give you specific instructions on how to prepare for your ultrasound exam.
+Your provider will give you specific instructions on how to prepare for your ultrasound exam.
 In general, you can expect to:

 - Wear comfortable, loose-fitting clothing to the exam